lsst/rtn-045/index.rst

 If they agree, assign them as a reviewer on the pull request.
 If there is uncertainty about whom to assign as a reviewer, ask the Lead Community Scientist to help identify someone.

-Ensure that all of the reviewers' comments are addressed.
+If the reviewer requests changes, ensure that all of the reviewers' comments are addressed.
 Make changes and new commits to the branch, and respond to all of their comments with either a confirmation a change was made, or an explanation of why the request was not implemented.
 Contact the reviewers to let them know the pull request now awaits their approval.